DanielleCoates/MHS-App-Github/README.md

 ### Software Development Process

-The **Software Development Process** file in the `Project Files` folder contains a detailed diagram that visually portrays the app's development stages.
+The **Software Development Process** contains a detailed diagram that visually portrays the app's development stages.
 This diagram includes the planning, design, implementation, testing, and maintenance phases, demonstrating the steps followed throughout the development cycle.

 ### Software Requirements Specification